On the road to Rogun Dam, Tajikistan’s ‘greatest dream’

 It has literally harnessed the strength of the mountain, he says.
 “We are not building over nature; rather, we are trying to understand it and harness its energy safely.”

-Today, Rogun occupies a place in the national imagination as the “Project of the Century.”
-This mountainous nation may lack vast oil reserves, but it possesses something else: rivers cascading down from mountain peaks, and water that can be converted into power.
+Today, Rogun occupies a place in the national imagination as the “Project of the Century”.
+This mountainous nation may lack vast oil reserves, but it possesses something else: rivers cascading down from mountain peaks, which can be converted into power.
 Thus, the dam represents Tajikistan’s gamble on its own geography, and an attempt to turn adversity into strength.

 Yet, this gamble is not without risk.
-As its Italian manager says, a project of this magnitude requires massive funding, meticulous management, stringent safety guarantees and a delicate balance with downstream countries which are closely monitoring water flows.
+As its Italian manager says, a project of this magnitude requires massive funding, meticulous management, stringent safety guarantees and a delicate balance with downstream countries, which are closely monitoring water flows.

 Geographically and politically, the water gathering behind the dam does not belong to Tajikistan alone; it is part of a sensitive regional water system.